cmsc240-s24/cmsc240-s24.github.io/announcements.md

 ## Lab-Redo (Due May 3rd)

-* You may redo one lab from this semester.
+* You may redo one lab from this semester (this is optional).
-* When done, you must email me which lab you updated.
+* When you finish please email me which lab you updated.

 ## Course evaluations